sotoplatero/vicaria/src/lib/content/services/cancer-recovery.md

 city: "Hamilton"
 description: "Compassionate cancer recovery nutrition coaching in downtown Hamilton.
 Personalized post-treatment nutrition plans to rebuild strength, support healing, and restore energy.
 Book your free consultation."
 category: "health-coaching"
+order: 1
+image: "/images/services/cancer-recovery.jpg"
 ---

-You’ve completed treatment — but now what?
+You've completed treatment — but now what?
 You’re tired, your appetite is unpredictable, and you’re not sure what’s safe to eat.
 Friends say “just eat healthy,” but you know recovery after cancer isn’t that simple.
 You want to regain strength, heal well, and reduce fear of recurrence — without guesswork.

 At Vicaria Health, we help people across Hamilton and the GTA rebuild their bodies after cancer treatment with nutrition that supports real healing.

----

 ## Why Recovery Feels So Unclear